 The brownout interrupt flag can be polled or alternatively can trigger an interrupt to service such case by an interrupt service routine.
-Please see the [Section 5.8](#).
+Please see the [Power On Reset \(POR\) / Brown Out Reset \(BOR\)](#) section.

-6.3.12 Global I/O
+6.5.9 Global I/O

-Up to 32 pins in UCD3138x can be configured in the Global I/O register to serve as a general purpose input or output pins (GPIO).
+Up to 30 pins in UCD3138 can be configured to serve as a general purpose input or output pin (GPIO).
 This includes all digital input or output pins except for the RESET pin.

 The pins that cannot be configured as GPIO pins are the supply pins, ground pins, ADC-12 analog input pins, EADC analog input pins and the RESET pin.
-Additional digital pins not listed in this register can be configured through their local configuration registers.